AdamMiltonBarker/demo-tass/TASS-OpenFace/README.md

 ## IoT JumpWay Device / Application Connection Credentials & Settings

-- Follow the [TechBubble Technologies IoT JumpWay Developer Program (BETA) Location Application Doc](https://github.com/TechBubbleTechnologies/IoT-JumpWay-Docs/blob/master/5-Location-Applications.md "TechBubble Technologies IoT JumpWay Developer Program (BETA) Location Application Doc") to set up your IoT JumpWay Location Application.
+- Follow the [ IoT JumpWay Developer Program (BETA) Location Application Doc](https://github.com/TechBubbleTechnologies/IoT-JumpWay-Docs/blob/master/5-Location-Applications.md " IoT JumpWay Developer Program (BETA) Location Application Doc") to set up your IoT JumpWay Location Application.

 - Setup an IoT JumpWay Location Device for each IP camera you will be connecting to, and / or your Realsense camera.
 For this example, we only require the device ID for each camera, we will not be using the MQTT details for each camera as the application is capable of sending data on behalf of any device in its location.
-Follow the [TechBubble Technologies IoT JumpWay Developer Program (BETA) Location Device Doc](https://github.com/TechBubbleTechnologies/IoT-JumpWay-Docs/blob/master/4-Location-Devices.md "TechBubble Technologies IoT JumpWay Developer Program (BETA) Location Device Doc") to set up your devices.
+Follow the [ IoT JumpWay Developer Program (BETA) Location Device Doc](https://github.com/TechBubbleTechnologies/IoT-JumpWay-Docs/blob/master/4-Location-Devices.md " IoT JumpWay Developer Program (BETA) Location Device Doc") to set up your devices.

 ![IoT JumpWay Device Creation Docs](/TASS-OpenFace/_DOCS/Images/Device-Creation.jpg)